Valery Asratyan: Arrest and conviction

 In 1990, one of Asratyan's victims who was left alive, and unlike previous victims had not completely lost her memory, reported him to the police.
 According to the victim, Asratyan offered women roles to play in his new movie, and showed police the area where she met him.
-Asratyan was arrested by a female police officer who had been invited to a "casting" in the same area as the surviving victim had met him.
+Asratyan was arrested by a female police officer who had been invited to a "casting" in the same area where the surviving victim had met him.

 Asratyan quickly confessed to two murders and 17 rapes, as he was terribly afraid of being sent to prison and at his trial demanded the death penalty.
 As a convicted child rapist, Asratyan feared other prisoners would practice forcible sodomy on him, a common punishment in prisons for inmates who commit crimes against children.
-The court convicted Asratyan for the murders and sentenced him the death penalty, in which he was executed by firing squad in 1996 in Butyrka prison.
+The court convicted Asratyan for the murders and sentenced him to the death penalty.
+He was executed by firing squad in 1996 in Butyrka prison.